netgroup-polito/cloud_computing_labs/lab2b/1.4/README.md

 Now, let’s run the `mariadb` container.

-Now run the following initialization script on your local system:
+Now run the following initialization script to create the appropriate tables for the DB on your local system:

 ```bash
 mkdir --parents docker-lab/mariadb/database